The Best Lighting Tips for Your House

 #1 Take Every Aspect of the Room into Account

 ● The size of the room: how big the room determines how many light sources you need to install and the intensity of those sources.
-It is quite self-evident that larger rooms require more lights/stronger lights.
-Strangely enough, however, a lot of people don’t take into account the area that a lamp has to lit before buying it and only care about the design/style.
+It is quite self-evident that larger rooms require more lights.
+Strangely enough, however, a lot of people don’t take into account the area that a lamp has to light before buying it and only care about the design/style.
 This needs to change if you want to have the perfect lighting.

 ● The purpose of the room: what are you using the room for?
 The lighting requirements for a room you do a lot of reading in will be pretty different from a guest room – generally, you probably should pay more attention to how the exterior of the lights look and the quality of the design in rooms where you’ll be expecting a lot of guests and parties, and you should focus more on functionality in rooms where you’ll be spending a lot of recreational time reading, watching movies, playing games, etc.

 ● The layout/furniture: the design of the furniture and the way it is laid out influences how lighting works in the room quite a lot.
 It is much easier to decently light a relatively empty room uniformly, but in clustered rooms, the furniture might obscure the sources of light and make some spots in the room really dark.
 Not only that, the design and the quality of the furniture are vitally important to how the lighting is perceived – you need to match the pieces of furniture and make sure the lighting brings out the best in them.

 Although our lighting sources have become incredibly efficient in the last twenty years, how much energy the lighting source consumes is still important – because not only will it determine a significant portion of the electricity bill you’ll have to pay each month, it also has an impact on the environment.
 There are a few ways to make sure you minimise your energy consumption and your impact on the environment: